-The Sociology concentration and minor at Bryant provide you with a deep understanding of the sociological perspective.
-You learn the basic theories of sociology, sociology research methods, and how they’re useful to people in all fields.
+The Sociology concentration at Bryant provides you withi a deep understanding of the sociological perspective.
+You learn the basic theories of sociology, sociology research methods, and how they're useful to people in all fields.

-In the Sociology concentration, you specialize in either traditional sociology or service learning.
+The Sociology minor includes two options: traditional sociology or service learning.

 Future careers and post-grad opportunities

 The Sociology core is combined with a broad set of liberal arts courses and a required minor in a business discipline, establishing the foundation for rewarding careers in a variety of for-profit and nonprofit settings.
 Bryant’s comprehensive education will prepare you for diverse careers in business, the healthcare industry, criminal justice, social services, and government.
 The Sociology program also provides an excellent foundation for graduate studies in areas such as sociology, business, law, education, and public policy.

 The Sociology faculty are talented researchers who have published popular textbooks in sociology, authored articles on immigration and identity, and examined how to create learning opportunities for students that encourage them to be critical and inspired thinkers.
 These gifted teachers connect academic studies with real-world experience in problem solving through courses in data analysis and community-based learning.

 For a major in Sociology, please choose one of the following tracks:

 Ariana Alicea ‘12

 Assistant Teacher of Personal Narrative, Adoption Rhode Island